Get in Touch

 • Visual regression testing using Applitools Eyes.

-• Reducing maintenance overhead with intelligent locators.
+• Reducing maintenance overhead through intelligent locators.

 Module 11: AI for Defect Prediction and Analysis